Money-saving tips for planning your next Switzerland itinerary at the end — from food to accommodation and using the Swiss Travel Pass!

 Travelling with the Swiss Travel Pass

-Unless you’re planning to drive through Switzerland (petrol is crazy expensive btw!), the Swiss Travel Pass is an absolute essential for getting around Switzerland without busting your budget.
+Unless you’re renting a car to drive (petrol is crazy expensive btw!), the Swiss Travel Pass is an absolute essential for getting around Switzerland without busting your budget.

-The Swiss Travel Pass is available in 3, 5, 8 and 15 days but for this itinerary, the 8-day pass worked best!
-We flew into Zürich, rented a car to cover our first day of transport to Lucerne and around, before activating the pass for days two to nine.
+The Swiss Travel Pass is available in 3, 4, 6, 8 and 15 days.
+For our Switzerland itinerary, the 8-day pass works best!
+We flew into Zürich, rented a car to cover our first day of transport to Lucerne and surrounds, before activating the pass for days two to nine.

 Day 1 – 3: Lucerne